ericoden/Developing-Data-Products-Course-Project/README.md

+The pitch can be viewed here: https://rpubs.com/drsnowbunny1234/803778 The app can be used here: https://ericoden.shinyapps.io/iris_identifier/

-Instructions for project (from Coursera):
+## Instructions for project (from Coursera):

 # Developing-Data-Products-Course-Project